kajal8879/krabbydo/README.md

 - Rohan - Creating UI elements and implementing layouts for them.
 - Kajal - Created middleware section which interacts with mongoDB.
 Also Added notification crate which sends out notifications as part of the MVP criteria.
-- Prachi -Implementation of Searching, Sorting, Exporting and adding tags to the events
+- Prachi - Implementation of Searching, Sorting, Exporting and adding tags to the events

 ### What Didn't Work

 - Rohan - Styling the UI elements.
 - Kajal - Making the fields in eventEntry structs optional; currently all the fields are mandatory.
 Also, for notification crate we couldn't implement a background user agent.
-- Prachi - Notifications.
+- Prachi - Notifications (My Macbook was throwing some errors while implementing notifications, the notification was not going through the Notification Center).

 ### Conclusion

 - Rohan - I am satisfied with the result but in future I would like to improve the styling of the application as currently it looks a bit too bland for my taste.
-- Kajal - Establishing mongoDb connection was tricky part.
+- Kajal - Establishing MongoDB connection was the tricky part.
 And dealing with data was difficult as well.
-Faced so many parsing issues , but it was a great learning. now I feel confident with datatypes and parsing.
-Finding a proper crate which will work for you was difficult, as I feel theer is lack of documentation for rust.
+Faced so many parsing issues, but it was a great learning experience. now I feel confident with data types and parsing.
+Finding a proper crate which will work for you was difficult, as I feel there is lack of documentation for rust.
-- Prachi -There are many things to figure out about the libraries and their usage.
+- Prachi - There are many things to figure out about the libraries and their usage.
 But after working on it, I am happy that I got to learn a new programming language.

 ## License